dragonsinth/gaddis/README.md

   - (Implied by the book, but not explicitly stated.)

 - Use `Call` to call the external library string modules `insert` and `delete`.
   - This seems like an oversight / misprint?
-Otherwise these two modules would have a unique syntax just to themselves.
+Otherwise, these two modules would have a unique syntax just to themselves.

 - `Print` outputs to stderr; we didn't implement print support :grin:

+- The `File` abstraction is implemented as a newline separated text file.
+  - Each value a program Writes to (Reads from) a file corresponds to a single line of text.
+  - The output (and input) format is identical to in-code literals, for example:
+    - `True` is a `Boolean` value
+    - `1.3` is a `Real` value
+    - `"hello"` is a `String` value
+  - Reading a file value using the wrong variable type is an error.
+  - The last value in the file must end with a newline character.
-- When reading and writing records with multiple fields using file I/O, there is no internal distinction between field and record separation.
-Writing or Reading multiple values in a single statement is equivalent to multiple sequential Write or Read statements.
+  - There is no internal distinction between field and record separation.
+A multi-value Read or Write is equivalent to multiple individual Read or Write statements.

 - All `Class` fields are zero-initialized before any user constructor starts running.